jstayton/jquery-marcopolo/README.markdown

       …
     </ol>

-Each list item is created by passing a user json object to the _formatItem_ callback, which in turn strings together the user's first name and last name for display.
+Each list item is created through the passing of a user json object to the _formatItem_ callback, which in turn strings together the user's first name and last name for display.

 Finally, when a user is selected from the results list, their json object is passed to the _onSelect_ callback to complete the browser redirect.

 And that's it!
-While this example demonstrated a number of fundamental concepts, the possibilities extend far beyond the straightforward _search, click, redirect_ setup shown here.
+While this example demonstrates a number of fundamental concepts, the possibilities extend far beyond the straightforward _search, click, redirect_ setup shown here.
 Check out the wiki for some more advanced recipes.

 Options
 -------

+All options are optional, although _url_ is usually specified unless the input field is in a form by itself (in which case the form's _action_ attribute can be used).

 *   **cache** _boolean_